499602D2/tg-launchbot/readme.md

 - `dustin/go-humanize`: used to produce various human-friendly strings, such as time- and unit-related ones.

-- `go-co-op/gocron`: used to schedule regular function calls, for e.g. dumping statistics to the disk.
+- `go-co-op/gocron`: used to schedule API calls, notifications at specific times, and regular function calls like dumping statistics to disk.

 - `go-resty/resty/v2`: a great alternative to the standard http library, with exponential back-off baked in.